not-fl3/macroquad/README.md

 ## async/await

-While macroquad attempts to use as mini rust-specific concepts as possible, `.await` in every examples looks a bit scary.
+While macroquad attempts to use as few Rust-specific concepts as possible, `.await` in all examples looks a bit scary.
 Rust's `async/await` is used to solve just one problem - cross platform main loop organisation.

 <details>